 This lesson is a first step in the long-range journey of learning to perceive meaninglessness as outside of you and the meaningfulness within yourself.
 You may ask, but aren’t my thoughts within myself?
 It may seem like your thoughts are within you and that objects in the room are outside of you.
 But actually, your environment and your thoughts are all together in an inseparable field of thinking.
 What is in your mind shapes what gathers around you physically.
 But currently, you believe that the things around you shape your thoughts.
 Both inner and outer are reflections of each other.
 My thoughts are like the things I see in this room.
 My thoughts are like the objects around me, shaping and defining my experience and perception.
-These thoughts and these objects around me do not need to be given the authority I ascribe to them.
+These thoughts, and these objects around me do not need to be given the authority I ascribe to them.
 I could consider, for a moment, that they are all meaningless.
 Considering that brings me closer to locating that which has true meaning.

 What would happen if I let that idea in?
 Would I experience anxiety or depression because of an unbearable preponderance of emptiness?
 Let such a thought also be included in today’s lesson.
 This worry or this fear of emptiness does not really mean anything.
 It is like the objects I see around me.

 Today’s practice sessions are not like the previous sessions.
 We will not begin by contemplating the day’s lesson.
 Instead, close your eyes and observe the thoughts that cross your mind as if they were fish swimming by in an aquarium.
 Once you’ve registered a certain thought, say about a person or a task you need to do, say directly to that thought, “This thought does not really mean anything.”